Dyrosaurus: History of discovery

-French paleontologist Auguste Pomel named the genus Dyrosaurus in 1894 for Djebel Dyr, a mountain near Tebessa in Algeria where its fossilized vertebrae were found in a phosphate mine.
+French paleontologist Auguste Pomel named the genus Dyrosaurus in 1894 for Djebel Dyr, a mountain near Tebessa in Algeria where its fossilised vertebrae were found in a phosphate mine.
 The holotype named MNHN 1901-11 includes one tooth, one caudal vertebra, one distal extremity of an ulna and one distal extremity of a radius.
 The first remains of Dyrosaurus were named Crocodilus phosphaticus by Thomas (1893) for Early Eocene crocodyliform remains from Gafsa, Tunisia.
 Pomel eventually synonymized the type species D. thevestensis with C. phosphaticus to form the new combination D. phosphaticus, making phosphaticus the epithet of the Dyrosaurus type species.
 In 1903, the family Dyrosauridae was named by Giuseppe de Stefano referring to the locality for the holotype was found in Djebel Dyr, Algeria.
 Thévenin (1911a, 1911b), with some better preserved material, recognized that Dyrosaurus phosphaticus was a Lower Eocene crocodyliform.
 Many dyrosaurid remains are known, but they are often poorly preserved, which makes it difficult for paleontologists to get a strong understanding of the family.

+Palaeobiology

+Thermoregulation

+Stable isotopic and palaeohistological analysis indicates that Dyrosaurus was ectothermic, having similar body temperature, metabolic rate, bone tissue morphology, and red blood cell dimensions to present-day crocodylians, consistent with the hypothesis that neosuchians were ancestrally ectothermic.
+It likely thus shared a similar lifestyle to modern crocodylomorphs.